KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 The `deposit` property contains the `gatewaysDepositAddress`.
 When we send funds to this address, we receive in return HELLOWORLD KMD tokens to an on-chain address that we indicate as follows.

 Use the [z_sendmany](../komodo-api/wallet.html#z-sendmany) method to send funds to two addresses simultaneously.
-The first address is the `pubkey` that corresponds to our pubkey on the HELLOWORLD asset chain which will receive tokens.
+The first address is the `pubkey` that corresponds to our pubkey on the HELLOWORLD Smart Chain which will receive tokens.
 The second address is the `gatewaysDepositAddress` on the KMD chain.
 We send a nominal amount into the first address, and the amount we wish to have available for trading into the second address.
 This is done on the external chain -- in this case, KMD.

 ```bash
 ./komodo-cli z_sendmany "insert_address_where_KMD_funds_are_currently_held" '[{"address":"addressOfPubkeyForTokenizedKmd","amount":0.0001},{"address":"gatewaysDepositAddress","amount":0.1}]'